Home » Care and Composting » Lemon Tree Yellow Leaves: Causes, How to Fix and Prevent It

 How to fix nitrogen deficiency on Lemon Trees.
 You should treat your lemon tree and solve this problem by applying a specific citrus fertilizer to the lemon tree, or simply by adding organic fertilizer rich in nitrogen, regularly, such as worm castings.

-If you have a lemon tree with yellow leaves, we recommend using this special 20-10-20 fertilizer for its high nitrogen content to address the nitrogen deficiency.
+If you have a lemon tree with yellow leaves, we recommend using this special 20-10-20 fertilizer or 20-3-19 for its high nitrogen content to address the nitrogen deficiency.

 For those who prefer an organic option, I recommend using a 6-3-3 organic fertilizer to solve nitrogen deficiency issues.